arjo129/vps_localization/README.md

-# Indoor Localization in An Era of Software 3.0
+# From Photos to Positions: Prototyping VLM-Based Indoor Maps

 > **Disclaimer:**
 > This project was completed entirely on personal time and hardware.
 It is not